 At 3:30 p.m. twelve soldiers from the Veteran Reserve Corps laid the president's coffin on the catafalque, and invited dignitaries took their places nearby.
 They included guests such as Robert Todd Lincoln, the president's eldest son, the new president and most of his cabinet, high-ranking military men, delegations from Illinois and Kentucky, and members of the press.

 A reporter wrote, "No flag was displayed in the rotunda.
 On every hand were the black hangings and the black crepe, and the effect was inexpressively gloomy."
 Dr. Phineas D. Gurley, the Lincoln family's Washington pastor, read a burial service which moved many listeners to tears, then offered a prayer and benediction.
 By 4:00 p.m. the service concluded and guests began to drift away.
-A reporter noticed that Robert Lincoln and President Johnson were among the first to leave and Lieutenant General Grant and Vice Admiral Farragut were among the last.
+A reporter noticed that the president's son Robert and President Andrew Johnson were among the first to leave and Lieutenant General Grant and Vice Admiral Farragut were among the last.

 As visitors moved out of the room, James Nokes, the public gardener, arrived with baskets of flowers which he arranged around the coffin.
 Then the rotunda was cleared and soldiers were stationed by the doors leading to the room and elsewhere in the building.
 During the evening the 24th Veteran Reserve Corps guarded the remains and the building, relieved the next morning by members of the 12th Veteran Reserve Corps.

 A reporter wrote that after the burial service concluded the city resumed a more normal pace.
 "Still, no one forgets that in the heart of the Capitol our murdered President sleeps to-night, beneath the statue of that liberty for which he died, and that to-morrow the people of this city, whom he protected and who loved and honored him, are to see his face for the last time."